This Approach to Church?

 churches are the same either.

-home church?
-We’d like to take a few minutes to answer these questions by talking
+This website offers up a particular model for home churches.
+In real terms what kind of differences can people expect to find in this model?
+We'd like to take a few minutes to answer these questions by talking

 about how an ideal New Testament church should operate and what steps we've taken

 significant differences - differences that really matter - can be divided into

 five categories: teaching, leadership, finances, community interaction, and the

 communion meal.
 It is in these areas that most people would find a significant

 difference between the specific type of home church advocated here in contrast to institutional, corporation-style churches